Places to Visit in Lakshadweep Islands Tourist Places List India

 Lakshadwep tourist season is October to May for the ship based tour packages.
 Agatti and Bangaram may be visited throughout the year.

-About Lakshadweep Tourist Places
+About Lakshadweep Important Places List

 Lakshadwep which is also uninhabited, is open to international tourists.
 A resort has been developed with small huts to provide accommodation.
 There are lagoons here also.
 Visitors can watch the changing colours and shades of water in the lagoon and moods of the sky at different times of the day.